List of vehicle-ramming attacks

 This is a list of vehicle-ramming attacks.
 A vehicle-ramming attack also known as a vehicle as a weapon or VAW attack, is an assault in which a perpetrator deliberately rams a vehicle into a building, multiple people, or another vehicle.
 (Note: Therefore this list excludes traffic accidents and hit and runs.)

 According to Stratfor Global Intelligence analysts in 2008, this method of attack represented a relatively new militant tactic that could prove more difficult to prevent than suicide bombings.
 Deliberate vehicle-ramming into a crowd of people is a tactic often used by terrorists, becoming a major terrorist tactic in the 2010s because it requires relatively little skill to perpetrate and it has the potential to cause significant casualties.

 Terrorism

 Attacks in which authorities confirmed that the attack was terrorism.
-The kill counts excludes the attackers.
+The casualty counts excludes the attackers.